rage1985/WSMAN--easy/README.md

 ## Installation

-Copy the Module (.pm) to the Folder of your Script or into a location in your @INC variable
+Copy the Module (.pm) to the Folder of your Script or into a location in your @INC variable.

 ## Methods